Former Manchester City and Barcelona star Yaya Toure open to Malaysia stint? | Goal.com

 Ivorian midfielder Yaya Toure is open to a playing stint in Southeast Asia, according to his public relations agency Harcus Consultancy Group.

-Although the former La Liga and English Premier League is 37 this year, he is ready to make his name in the subcontinent, following a stint with Chinese side Qingdao Huanghai in 2019, where he helped them win the second tier title and win promotion.
+Although the former Barcelona and Manchester City ace is 37 this year, he is ready to make his name in the subcontinent following a stint with Chinese side Qingdao Huanghai in 2019, where he helped them win the second tier title and win promotion.

 In a press release, Harcus CEO Richard Harcus explained the desire of its client.